silkroadnomad/DoichainPlaygroundSvelte/README.md

 - [ ] research and test DoiWallet and ElectrumDoi seed phrases and keys

 ## Nice 2 have:
-- [ ] progress bar or similar when loading many transactions
+- [ ] progress bar or similar when loading many txs
-- [ ] indexDB cache for transaction history and its transactions
+- [ ] indexDB cache for transaction history and its txs
-- [ ] add xpub support for transaction list (full wallet balance and transactions)
+- [ ] add xpub support for transaction list (full wallet balance and txs)
 - [x] choose current ElectrumX from random list
 - [ ] deploy to IPFS
 - [ ] choose from different derivation path standards (bip32, bip44, bip49, ...)